The green light is being sought for a change to planning conditions at the former home of Ideal World

 Plans have been drawn up to find new occupiers for the former home of TV and internet shopping channel Ideal World.

-The entire Ideal World site, in Newark Road, Fengate, has been placed up for sale with a price tag of £650,000

-And separately, planning approval is being sought to allow external storage operations on the large car park adjacent to Ideal World’s former studios, offices and warehouse.
+Planning approval is being sought to allow external storage operations on the large car park adjacent to Ideal World’s former studios, offices and warehouse, in Newark Road, Fengate.

 The original planning application in 2001 had forbidden using the car park, which at its peak had provided space for 500 staff, for storage uses.